Castalian String Quartet

 JANÁČEK: String Quartet No. 1 Kreutzer Sonata

-MARK-ANTHONY TURNAGE: Awake (composed for Castalian Quartet, premiering 2023)
+MARK-ANTHONY TURNAGE: Awake for Sting Quartet (composed for Castalian Quartet, premiering 2023)

 Performance Sponsors